spewil/spewil.github.io/blog_src/_posts/2018-03-25-oscillations.md

 <br><br>

-attending a royal society meeting on (computation by natural systems)[https://royalsociety.org/science-events-and-lectures/2018/03/natural-systems/], i was struck by an offhand comment at lunch (accompanied by a characteristic grin) by professor nick monk: "**everything oscillates**".
+attending a royal society meeting on [computation by natural systems](https://royalsociety.org/science-events-and-lectures/2018/03/natural-systems/), i was struck by an offhand comment at lunch (accompanied by a characteristic grin) by professor nick monk: "**everything oscillates**".

 <br><br>